GrahamboJangles/LocalAssistantPy/README.md

 # Usage
 Enter your message in the text area labeled "Enter your message below."
-Click the "Submit" button to send your message to the GPT-3.5 model.
+Click the "Submit" button to send your message to the language model.
 The assistant's response will be displayed below the text area.
-Additional Features
+## Additional Features
 Clear Context: Use the "Clear Context" button to reset the conversation context to the initial state.
 Important Note
 Make sure to set the correct path to your local GPT-3.5 model by updating the model_name variable in the script.